felixdinh/felixdinh/README.md

 - 👋 Hi, I’m Felix
 - 👀 I’m interested in Mobile Application
-- 🌱 I’m currently Junior 1.5 in Flutter
+- 🌱 I’m currently have 3 year experiences in Mobile Developement

 ### Connect with me: